RockyLelli/PlayGround1/src/java/README.md

 ## COMPILER COMMAND

 1. javac: to compile the non-compiled (.java) file;
-2. java: to execute the compiled (.class) file.
+2. java: to execute the compiled (.class) file (don't write the extension ".class").